 History of the Waitomo Glowworm Caves

 We learned our guide is a descendant of the original owners and that most of the employees are family.
-Which means, this family run business has been around for quite a while and they are very knowledgeable about their piece of land and its “occupants”.
+This means, this family-run business has been around for quite a while and they are very knowledgeable about their piece of land and its “occupants”.

 Everything in New Zealand is on the pricier side but this attraction wasn’t badly priced.

 If you are traveling through New Zealand by bus, you will probably make this stop as part of a tour package and may receive a discount, depending on what that particular tour company has pre-arranged.

 The prices at the door vary only a little bit, I’m talking a dollar or so.

 Children (4-14): $15 USD

 (You can go to their website to check current prices.)

 When you arrive, you will pay or check in, then line up according to which tour time they put you in.
 You should have time to use the restrooms which are conveniently located at the entrance.